MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

 ## Before you start

-You'll need a Microsoft Fabric trial license with the Fabric preview enabled in your tenant.
+You'll need a Microsoft Fabric license to complete this exercise.

-> **Note**: See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a Fabric trial license.
+See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
 You will need a Microsoft *school* or *work* account to do this.
+If you don't have one, you can [sign up for a trial of Microsoft 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).

 After enabling the Fabric trial, when you sign into the Fabric portal at [https://app.fabric.microsoft.com](https://app.fabric.microsoft.com), you should see a Power BI logo at the bottom left that you can use to switch to the various workload experiences supported in Microsoft Fabric.
 If this logo is not visible, you may need to ask your organization's administrator to [enable Fabric trial functionality](https://learn.microsoft.com/fabric/get-started/fabric-trial#administer-user-access-to-a-fabric-preview-trial).

 ## Create a workspace